Priemar/pri-ng-scrollbar/README.md

 Custom scrollbar with native scrolling mechanism for Angular 7.
-The scrollbar doesn't trigger the angular change detection when scrolling which results in better performance.
+The scrollbar doesnt trigger the angular change detection when scrolling, which results in better performance.
-Fallback for mobile devices.
+Fallback for mobile devices and browser which are not supporting custom scrollbars.

 > I wrote this component bec. all available solutions triggered the angular change detection when scrolling.
 Hope it will help someone else too.